 In the desktop apps for both Tidal vs Qobuz, you can create playlists, and save tracks you like.
-On Tidal, you can head to 'My Collection' to group your albums, and more.
+On Tidal, you can head to 'My Collection' to group your albums and more.
+It is easy to explore content on Tidal.
 While on Qobuz, you can click on the little head icon.
 Then you can start to group the contents you favorite.

 Q1: Is Qobuz Better than Tidal in Audio Quality?